andrescharff/andrescharff/README.md

 - 👋 Hi, I’m @andrescharff
-- 👀 I’m interested in a back-end developer carrer
+- 👀 I’m interested in a developer carrer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently working with frontend HTML/CSS/JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [...](https://www.linkedin.com/in/andrescharff/)